Opetushallitus/ataru/Makefile.md

 make test-clojurescript, test-browser, test-clojure
         Test targets.
 These targets DO NOT clear the database between runs in order to speed up execution, so use with care.

+make load-test-fixture
+        This target resets test database and loads test fixture.
+It is useful for repeatedly running browser tests.

 Makefile targets are provided for restarting certain applications.
 Examples: